basilhendroff/truenas-iocage-wordpress/README.md

 1. The Caddy webserver log file at `/var/log/caddy.log`
 2. The MariaDB error log for the site `wordpress` at `/var/db/mysql/wordpress.err`
 3. The PHP-FPM log file at `/var/log/php-fpm.log`
+4. The mail log at `\var\log\maillog`
-4. If enabled, the WordPress log file at `/usr/local/www/wordpress/wp-content/debug.log`
+5. If enabled, the WordPress log file at `/usr/local/www/wordpress/wp-content/debug.log`

 ### To Do
 There are a number of opportunities to continue to improve the script.
 Much of it is outside my current sphere of knowledge.
 You can find the outstanding to-do list at https://blog.udance.com.au/2020/09/20/wordpress-script-opportunities-for-improvement/.
 If you're able to assist with any of this, or can help refine the script in other ways, please consider submitting a pull request at https://github.com/basilhendroff/freenas-iocage-wordpress.